llh666521/Audio-Cogito/README.md

 ### Dataset Download

 - 🔒 Policy Compliance: To comply with the double-blind review policy, the complete dataset and download links are currently withheld to maintain anonymity.
-- 🚀 Release Plan: All data will be fully open-sourced and publicly available upon the completion of the review process.
+- 🚀 Data Release: All data will be fully open-sourced and publicly available upon the completion of the review process.

-### Statistics of Dataset
+### Dataset Statistics

 | Domain | Dataset Source | Main Skills Learning | Quantity | Ratio (%) |
 | --- | --- | --- | --- | --- |